What do I need to do?

 Whether you want to drive a bus, minibus, a big or small lorry, what you have to do is more or less the same.

-- You need to apply for a provisional licence from the DVLA in the same way as you did for your car but this time it would be for LGV (Large Goods Vehicle) or PCV (Passenger Carry Vehicle) by ringing NDC and we will send you all the information and forms that you will need.
+- You need to apply for the provisional entitlement from the DVLA in the same way as you did for your car but this time it would be for LGV (Large Goods Vehicle) or PCV (Passenger Carry Vehicle) By ringing NDC we will send you all the information and forms that you will need.
 020 8688 4666.

-- You will need to have a ‘Commercial Driver’s medical.
-The best way to get one is to search online for ‘LGV PCV medicals’ and choose a company and location that suits you.
+- You will need to have an LGV PCV Driver’s Medical.
+The best way to get one is to search online for ‘LGV PCV Medicals’ and choose a company and location that suits you.
 These doctors do the same as your local GP but at half the cost or less.
-Take the D4 form with you to the doctors.
+Take the D4 Medical form with you to the doctors.
 They will need it.

 - Send all the forms off with your licence to the DVLA.
 Remember you will need a ‘large class stamp’.

 - When your licence comes back you are now allowed to drive your choice of vehicle as a learner.

 Call NDC for a driving assessment in the vehicle of your choice.
 This is FREE as we believe that you should meet us and we can meet you.
 We can assess your current driving ability to ensure that you choose the right course.

 There are numerous theory and practical tests to take which may all seem confusing but in fact, it is straightforward.
 So let’s start at the beginning.